Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Founded by Trenitalia and FNM (Ferrovie Nord Milano), Trenord run suburban and regional trains in Lombardy and from Lombardy to Ticino, the Italian-speaking region in Switzerland.
 With Trenord, you can travel between Milan, Bergamo, Como, Varese, Pavia, Brescia, Chiasso, Milan Malpensa Airport and Bergamo Orio al Serio Airport in total comfort.
 All Trenord trains have First and Second Class and offer special discounts to travellers under 14, over 60 and groups.

-Intercity (IC), ICE, WESTbahn and Intercity classes from Como to Ulm
+What ICE, Intercity, Eurocity and Trenord classes are there from Como to Ulm?

-Compare the different travel classes offered by Intercity (IC), ICE, WESTbahn and Intercity when travelling from Como to Ulm.
+Compare the different travel classes offered by ICE, Intercity, Eurocity and Trenord when travelling from Como to Ulm.

 Discover more about the onboard services offered on trains from Como to Ulm.